-The Game Career Seminar Call for Submissions clsoed on October 5, 2021 at 11:59pm PT.
+The Game Developers Conference (GDC) Game Career Seminar (GCS) Call for Submissions will be open September 1 through October 7, 2022 at 11:59pm PT.

 If you would like to submit, please take note of the following:

 GDC aims to achieve diversity of voice, experience, and perspective.
 Please take this goal into consideration when considering who would be best to speak on behalf of your company or department and/or when submitting panelists.

 GDC does not accept product or vendor-related submissions.
 If your talk is a thinly veiled advertisement for a new product, technology or service your company is offering, please do not submit.
 If you would like to publicize a product, please visit the become a sponsor page for more information on sponsored sessions.

 GDC only accepts submissions by original authors of the presentations.
 PR firms, speaking relation firms, and all other parties who are not direct authors of submitted presentations are discouraged from submitting a proposal on behalf of their clients/speakers.
 GDC requires direct contact with presenters to expedite questions during the submission review process.

 - Speaker Contact Information

 - Session Title: Provide a session title in fewer than 10 words.
 Please try to include keywords, topics, and game titles covered by your talk.